Last updated: April 2026

 Of course, social media isn’t the only option for finding musicians online to jam with.
 There are several dedicated websites, such as Join My Band, where you can post ads online looking for like-minded musicians.

-If you’re looking to jam with musicians for professional reasons (perhaps to audition a new band member or someone to supplement your line up hosting a jam night), then you can also look through the various solo musician categories on the Last Minute Musicians directory, when you can find guitarists, bass players, drummers, keys players and much, much more.
+If you’re looking to jam with musicians for professional reasons (perhaps to audition a new band member or someone to supplement your line up hosting a jam night), then you can also look through the various solo musician categories on the Last Minute Musicians directory, where you can find guitarists, bass players, drummers, keys players and much, much more.

 Traditional routes